Information about the COVID-19 vaccine for asylum seekers in the United States

 Why should I get vaccinated?

-- Studies show that COVID-19 vaccines are very good at preventing people from getting COVID-19, including the new Delta variant.
+- Studies show that COVID-19 vaccines are very good at preventing people from getting COVID-19.
 Some vaccinated people still get COVID-19, but you are much less likely to get COVID-19 if you are vaccinated.

 - Getting the vaccine can also help you protect other people around you who could get very sick or die from COVID-19.